RL4AA/RL4AA.github.io/content/contact.md

 ## Contributing

-We welcome all enthusiastics and practitioner of reinforcement learning for particle acceelrators to contribute to the website.
-Please visit the [Github Repository](https://github.com/RL4AA/RL4AA.github.io) for more information.
+We welcome all enthusiastic and practitioner of reinforcement learning for particle accelerators to contribute to the website.
+Please visit the [GitHub Repository](https://github.com/RL4AA/RL4AA.github.io) for more information.

 ### Announce new publications